ryanward-io/ryanward-io.github.io/collections/_posts/2023-03-02-statistical-quirks.md

 layout: post
 title: Statistical quirks
 date: 2023-03-02
-summary: Looking at some of the oddities in statistics
+summary: Looking at some of the oddities in statistics.
 categories: statistics
 mathjax: true
 ---